syncfusion-content/xamarin.android-docs/xamarin-android/SfCarousel/getting-started.md

 ---
 layout : post
-title : Getting Started with Syncfusion Carousel Control for Xamarin.Android description : Learn here about getting started in Syncfusion Essential Xamarin.Android SfCarousel Control, its elements, and more. platform : Xamarin.Android control : SfCarousel documentation : ug
+title : Getting Started with Syncfusion Carousel Control for Xamarin.Android description : Learn here about getting started with Syncfusion Essential Xamarin.Android Carousel Control, its elements, and more. platform : Xamarin.Android control : SfCarousel documentation : ug
 ---

-# Getting Started with Xamarin.Android SfCarousel
+# Getting Started with Xamarin.Android Carousel

 This section explains you the steps to configure a SfCarousel control in a real-time scenario and also provides a walk-through on some of the customization features available in SfCarousel control.